 I had written much more but the Spirit has seen fit to keep it from seeing the light of day.
-I take that as a sign and will respect it and just post the beginning of the Gospel for today.
+As the calendar year comes to a close I take that as a sign for me to close; and so I will respect it and just post the beginning of the Gospel for today.

 In the beginning was the Word,

 All things came to be through him,

 What came to be through him was life,

 and this life was the light of the human race;

 the light shines in the darkness,

 -- John 1:1-5

 Anysia was a pious woman of wealth known for her prayer, her vow of chastity, and her charity.
 She lived during the Diocletian persecution at a time when Maximian (co-emperor) had issued an edict stating that anyone had the right to kill Christians with no fear of punishment.
 I can only imagine the fear she lived under as the bodies piled up around them.

 One day, on her way to liturgy, she was stopped by a Roman soldier demanded that she come along to the festival of the sun to offer sacrifice.
 It is reported that she refused and when the soldier grabbed her and attempted to tear the veil from her head, she shoved him, spit in his face and said, “My Lord Jesus Christ forbids you!”
 Either from that slight or from the mere fact that she may have crossed herself in fear, he knew she was a Christian and killed her with his sword.